Look Back to Reason Forward: Revisitable Memory for Long-Context LLM Agents: Introduction

-Despite its efficiency, we identify the following intrinsic limitations in the existing ``memorize while reading'' paradigm: \begin{itemize}[leftmargin=*] \item \textbf{Irreversible Forward-Only Processing.} In multi-hop questions, evidence from different hops may be required for answering.
-For example, in the scenario illustrated in Figure~\ref{fig:intro_comparison}, answering the question necessitates evidence from both the first-hop document (\eg Doc 71) and the second-hop document (\eg Doc 42).
-During the search for first-hop evidence, the agent may encounter second-hop evidence but does not recognize its importance since the first-hop question remains unsolved.
-As memory is updated, this second-hop evidence could be forgotten, making it inaccessible later.
-This irreversible memory update limits the agent’s ability to revisit and integrate crucial information, especially in multi-hop reasoning tasks. \item \textbf{Progressive Information Loss in Memory Overwriting.} The paradigm's reliance on a fixed-length memory buffer necessitates constant information compression.
-As illustrated in Figure~\ref{fig:intro_comparison}(b), crucial early-stage details (\eg ``Dr Aris Thorne was a postdoc in Chicago" from Doc 42, step 5) can be inevitably lost after numerous overwrites.
+\item \textbf{Progressive Information Loss in Memory Overwriting.} The paradigm's reliance on a fixed-length memory buffer necessitates constant information compression.
 This progressive degradation of memory makes it difficult to maintain the full context and impedes the ability to resolve complex queries that require synthesizing evidence spread across distant sections of the document. \item \textbf{Sparse and Delayed Supervision.} Training these agents using reinforcement learning typically relies on a single reward signal, such as the correctness of the final answer.
-This sparse reward, provided only at the end of the reasoning process, offers limited guidance for the long sequence of intermediate memory updates, leading to inefficient optimization and suboptimal memory management strategies, particularly in complex tasks where producing correct final answers is especially challenging. \end{itemize}
+This sparse reward at the end of the reasoning process offers limited guidance for the long sequence of intermediate memory updates, leading to inefficient optimization and suboptimal memory management strategies, particularly in complex tasks where producing correct final answers is especially challenging. \end{itemize}